Besho22A/Besho22A/README.md

 ## 🧑‍💻 About Me

-- 🎓 Final-year Computer Science student
+- 🎓 Graduate of the College of Computers and Information, Department of Computer Science
 - 📱 Currently learning and building apps with **Swift**, **UIKit**, and **SwiftUI**
 - 🔁 Love turning ideas into functional, clean apps
 - 🔬 Passionate about UI/UX, problem solving, and building useful tools